 Unsupervised Learning Models: PCA + KMeans

-A large portion of the customer segmentation analysis will be performing principal component analysis on the two data sets to linearly reduce the number of dimensions (fewer features) using singular value decomposition and applying the clustering technique, KMeans, to better understand the underlying user base.
+A large portion of the customer segmentation analysis will perform principal component analysis on the two data sets to linearly reduce the number of dimensions (fewer features) using singular value decomposition and applying the clustering technique, KMeans, to better understand the underlying user base.

 Let’s quickly articulate the goal for using PCA and applying KMeans.
 We are essentially using unsupervised learning techniques to describe the relationship between the demographics of the mail-order company’s customers and the general population of Germany.
-In the end, we are going to identify a group of folks in the general population that are a good representation of the mail-order company’s customer base.
+In the end, we will identify a group of folks in the general population that are a good representation of the mail-order company’s customer base.

 Here’s a quick recap of where we stand.
 The general and customers data sets have the following rows and columns:

 - General: 791,987 user rows and 346 features

 - Customers: 140,899 user rows and 346 features

 First, both data sets need to be scaled so that they can be fitted and transformed using PCA.
 I’m using sklearn’s StandardScaler() class object to scale the data.
 We instantiate the PCA object and fit the standardized general data set.
 In the code below, the instantiated PCA object only retains 95% of the variance.
 This is an arbitrary threshold that I have decided to use for this analysis.
 At the same time, we pass fit and transform to the general data set.
 The direct result is dimensionality reduction, where we had 346 features before, and after the transform step we are left with 212.

 Let’s take a closer look at what is going on by visualizing the cumulative explained variance as we increase the number of principal components and the exponentially decreasing curve to observe how much each component contributes to the overall explained variance.